alxdavids/ourbbg/content/post/bradley-johnson.md

 attacking display that left him with almost the entire defensive responsibility.
-Ironically, allowing Johnson to take such an attacking role during his Derby career may have seen the club get the best out of him, but it had never really been offered.
+Ironically, allowing Johnson to take such an attacking role during his Derby career may have seen the club get the best out of him, but it had never really seemed like a possibility.

 <br>
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/Dj5z6tfhI7U?start=76" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>